centminmod/validate-emails/readme.md

 - Reoon do not store any uploaded data for more than 15 days
 - Reon has detailed API credit usage and balance logs just like MillionVerifier
 - Bouncify was added May 12, 2024 and seems to be the slowest to date for API response for single email and 15 sample email address API tests took 184+ seconds even though they have a 120 concurrent request API limit and seem to have trouble validating the `@yahoo.com` and `@hotmail.com` accounts in my 15 email address sample list [here](#bouncify-api).
 - Bouncessless was added May 14, 2024.
-Probably the 2nd or 3rd slowes per email address verification APIs and seems highly inaccurate on 15 email address sample list not a single known valid email address was deemed as valid by the API.
+Probably the 2nd or 3rd slowest per email address verification APIs and seems highly inaccurate on 15 email address sample list not a single known valid email address was deemed as valid by the API.
 Instead the valid email addresses were all deemed `unknown`.
 After 1/2 day later I retested and Bounceless now fluctuates between an `unknown` and `valid` status for known Gmail address.
 So doesn't seem as reliable for detecting Gmail email addresses compared to other email verification providers tested and compared in the [Email Verification Results Table](#email-verification-results-table-compare).
 Bounceless API also doesn't recognise Gmail/Workspace emails using `+` alias i.e. `user+to@domain1.com` and deems them as invalid syntax!
+I double checked this on their web site dashboard and `user+to@domain1.com` email address was still marked as invalid syntax.
 - The number of API returned status value classifications returned by the various providers differs.
 Some have a more detailed classifications for emails than others.
   - EmailListVerify has 18 classifications:
     - ok